Wheel

-A wheel is a rotating component (typically circular in shape) that is intended to turn on an axle bearing.
-The wheel is one of the key components of the wheel and axle which is one of the six simple machines.
-Wheels, in conjunction with axles, allow heavy objects to be moved easily facilitating movement or transportation while supporting a load, or performing labor in machines.
+A wheel is a rotating component (typically circular in shape) intended to turn on an axle bearing.
+The wheel is one of the key components of the wheel and axle, which is one of the six simple machines.
+Wheels, in conjunction with axles, allow heavy objects to be moved easily, facilitating transportation, supporting loads, and performing work in machines.
 Wheels are also used for other purposes, such as a ship's wheel, steering wheel, potter's wheel, and flywheel.

 Common examples can be found in transport applications.
 A wheel reduces friction by facilitating motion by rolling together with the use of axles.
-In order for a wheel to rotate, a moment must be applied to the wheel about its axis, either by gravity or by the application of another external force or torque.
+For a wheel to rotate, a moment must be applied to the wheel about its axis, either by gravity or by the application of another external force or torque.